Menopause and Mental Health

 “It’s been really great connecting with others and being able to share our lived experiences.”

-• Manage your stress.
+- Manage your stress.
 There are good physiological reasons for why stress makes menopause symptoms worse.
 Yet this time of life can be incredibly stressful for many women.
 Try and carve some time aside to relax – every day if you can – even if it is only 5 or 10 minutes.
-This muscle relaxation is a great one to do at the end of the day.
+The muscle relaxation is a great one to do at the end of the day.
+Find it on our meditation resources page.

-• Learn some calming techniques to help you when rage, frustration or even a hot flush comes over you.
-Why not try this short belly breathing exercise next time you feel anxious or overwhelmed.
+- Learn some calming techniques to help you when rage, frustration or even a hot flush comes over you.
+Why not try a short belly breathing exercise next time you feel anxious or overwhelmed – find it on our meditation resources page.

-• Be strict with your sleep routine.
+- Be strict with your sleep routine.
 Sleep can be a huge challenge at this time, so it’s important to stick to good sleep hygiene where you can.
 Visit our sleep page for more info.
+We have some sleep meditations available on our meditation resources page.

 “It has been a valuable experience for me to realize that we are all unique and at the same time so similar in our struggles, symptoms and needs even when living in different countries with different cultures, etc. It made me feel I am not alone.”